 When someone you care about has dementia, their memory loss is affecting their daily life.
 You want to find a medication that can help them.
-Unfortunately, there aren’t any medicines that can cure dementia or slow it down.
-But there are treatments to help ease some of its symptoms.
+There are medicines that can help.

 What Are Cholinesterase Inhibitors?

 If your loved one has Alzheimer’s disease that isn’t too severe yet, their doctor might prescribe them a cholinesterase inhibitor.
 If they have another type of dementia, their doctor may consider it, too.

 What they do: Scientists think these help prevent a “messenger chemical” in our brains called acetylcholine from breaking down.
 Acetylcholine is important in learning, memory, and mood.
 Cholinesterase inhibitors also appear to delay the worsening of Alzheimer’s symptoms.

 These medicines include: